-Our warrants are accounted for as liabilities and changes in the value of our warrants could have a material effect on our financial results.
+Our Warrants are accounted for as liabilities and changes in the value of our Warrants could have a material effect on our financial results.

-On April 12, 2021, the SEC Staff expressed its view that certain terms and conditions common to SPAC warrants may require the warrants to be classified as liabilities instead of equity on our balance sheet (the "SEC Staff Statement").
+On April 12, 2021, the SEC Staff expressed its view that certain terms and conditions common to warrants issued by a special purpose acquisition corporation such as Acies may require the Warrants to be classified as liabilities instead of equity on our balance sheet (the "SEC Staff Statement").
 As a result of the SEC Staff Statement, we reevaluated the accounting treatment of the Warrants, and determined to classify the Warrants as derivative liabilities measured at fair value, with changes in fair value reported in our statement of operations for each reporting period.

-As a result, included on our balance sheet as of December 31, 2021 contained elsewhere in this Annual Report on Form 10-K are derivative liabilities related to embedded features contained within the Warrants.
-ASC 815-40 provides for the remeasurement of the fair value of such derivatives at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statement of operations.
+As a result, included on our balance sheet as of December 31, 2022 and 2021 contained elsewhere in this Annual Report on Form 10-K are derivative liabilities related to embedded features contained within the Warrants.
+ASC 815-40 provides for the remeasurement of the fair value of such derivative liabilities at each balance sheet date, with a resulting non-cash gain or loss related to the change in the fair value being recognized in earnings in the statement of operations.
 As a result of the recurring fair value measurement, our financial statements and results of operations may fluctuate quarterly based on factors which are outside of our control.
-Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on the Warrants each reporting period and that the amount of such gains or losses could be material.
+Due to the recurring fair value measurement, we expect that we will recognize non-cash gains or losses on the Warrants each reporting period during which any Warrants remain outstanding and that the amount of such gains or losses could be material.

-Additional Risks Related to Ownership of Our Common Stock and Our Operation as a Public Company
+Additional Risks Related to Ownership of Our Class A Common Stock and Our Operation as a Public Company

-The price of our Class A common stock and Warrants may be volatile.
+The price of our Class A common stock and Public Warrants may be volatile.

-The price of our Class A common stock, as well as our Warrants, may fluctuate due to a variety of factors, including:
+The price of our Class A common stock, as well as our Public Warrants, may fluctuate due to a variety of factors, including:

-- · changes in the industries in which we and our vendors operate; - · developments involving our competitors; - · changes in laws and regulations affecting our business; - variations in our operating performance and the performance of our competitors in general; - · actual or anticipated fluctuations in our quarterly or annual operating results; - publication of research reports by securities analysts about us or our competitors or our industry; - the public's reaction to our press releases, our other public announcements and our filings with the SEC; - actions by stockholders, including the sale by the PIPE Investors (as defined inNote 3-Business Combination) of any of their shares of our Class A common stock; - the issuance and potential sales of 15,000,000 Earnout Shares and potential sale of 900,000 Sponsor Shares upon the occurrence of Earnout Triggering Events; - the sales of shares of our Class A common stock after the expiration of applicable lockup restrictions; - · additions and departures of key personnel; - · commencement of, or involvement in, litigation against us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of our Class A common stock available for public sale; and - general economic and political conditions, such as the effects of the COVID-19 outbreak, recessions, interest rates, local and national elections, fuel prices, international currency fluctuations, corruption, political instability, and acts of war or terrorism.
+- · changes in the industries in which we and our vendors operate; - · developments involving our competitors; - · changes in laws and regulations affecting our business; - variations in our operating performance and the performance of our competitors in general; - · actual or anticipated fluctuations in our quarterly or annual operating results; - · publication of research reports by securities analysts about us or our competitors or our industry; - · the public's reaction to our press releases, our other public announcements, and our filings with the SEC; - sales of shares of Class A common stock by our stockholders, including the PIPE Investors (as defined in Note 3-Business Combinations); - the issuance and potential sales of 15,000,000 Earnout Shares and potential sale of 900,000 Sponsor Shares upon the occurrence of an Earnout Triggering Event; - · additions and departures of key personnel; - · commencement of, or involvement in, litigation against us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of our Class A common stock available for public sale; and - general economic and political conditions, such as the effects of the COVID-19 pandemic, inflation, recessions, interest rates, local and national elections, fuel prices, international currency fluctuations, corruption, political instability, armed conflict between Ukraine and Russia, or other acts of war or terrorism.

-These market and industry factors may materially reduce the market price of our Class A common stock and Warrants regardless of our operating performance.
+These market and industry factors may materially reduce the market price of our Class A common stock and Public Warrants regardless of our operating performance.